-When there is pain and inflammation in the tendons that connect the forearm to the elbow.
-The pain centres on the bony bump on the inside of your elbow and may radiate into the forearm.
+Golfer’s elbow (medial epicondylitis) causes pain and inflammation in the tendons that connect the forearm to the elbow.
+The pain centers on the bony bump on the inside of your elbow and may radiate into the forearm.
 It can usually be treated effectively with rest.

 Ulnar nerve compression (also called cubital tunnel syndrome) is a condition where there is increased pressure on the ulnar nerve, usually resulting in numbness in your ring and little fingers.
 Ulnar nerve release surgery aims to resolve this.